boolean-uk/csharp-tdd-todo-list/domain-model.md

 to just store the todo list as a SortedDictionary to begin with, though it will not be as fast as a regular dict (O(log n) vs O(1) retrieval speed).
 Especially true if this list is mainly being up on a view with sorting options.

+SortedDictionary does not have built in functionality to reverse the dictionary, thus my solution is to hold onto two private sorted dictionaries, one for ascending order, the other for descending, the todo list simply points to one of them.

 Some of the user stories say "I want to see ...", here I am focusing on just creating what they want to see with a method or property retrieval.
 In order to show them, I could also send the result of this retrieval to a terminal print in a very simple case, or to whatever UI the todo list might be using in this theoretical scenario.